circleci/circleci-docs/jekyll/_cci2/containers.md

 You can read about the new usage-based plans in detail [in this document]({{ site.baseurl }}/2.0/credits/).

+**NOTE:** Any prices referenced in this document do not include applicable taxes.

 ## Overview

 Every change committed to your version control system triggers CircleCI to checkout your code and run your job workflow inside a fresh, on-demand, isolated container with access to the following, depending on your plan: